In Cuban exile community in South Florida, all eyes are on their homeland and the sea

 A rally drew thousands of demonstrators Saturday to Miami’s Freedom Tower, a national landmark called the “Ellis Island of the South” for welcoming thousands of Cuban refugees after Castro rose to power in 1959.
 Republicans and Democrats mingled in the crowd holding U.S. and Cuban flags.
 Others rallied on their boats in the bay.

-“We’re here for people who are dying,” said Cindy Rodriguez-Pereira, a 39-year-old born in Cuba who came to America when she was 11.
+“We’re here for people who are dying,” said Cindy Rodriguez-Pereira, a 39-year-old born in Cuba who came to the United States when she was 11.

 Her stepfather, Oswaldo Amable, 63, held a sign that urged President Biden to take unspecified action against Cuba.
-He said he migrated to the United States in 1994 on a rickety wood and Styrofoam raft that took five days to reach Florida.
+He said he migrated to the United States in 1994 on a raft. rickety wood and Styrofoam raft that took five days to reach Florida.
 But he doubted many Cubans would make that journey now.

 “They are asking for liberty,” he said of the demonstrators.
-“They want the communists to go.”
+“They want the Communists to go.”

 Here on the humid, palm-tree-lined coast, home to the majority of the nation’s 2.3 million Cubans and Cuban Americans, Cuban flags flap from SUVs, and demonstrators bang pots and pans and chant practically every night on Little Havana’s Calle Ocho to support protesters back home.